RedGuff/MazeSheepolution2D/README.md

 # MazeSheepolution2D
 A minimal maze game from the tutorial of Sheepolution.
-I hope to improbe it a lot!
+I hope to improve it a lot!
 Not sure about the license.